afinetooth/sidekiq-demo-001/README.md

 3. There are two (2) fewer messages.

-	When processing HardJob, Rails::ActiveJob reports two (2) additional log messages:
+	That's because Rails::ActiveJob reports two (2) additional log messages:
-	* One when the job runner (Sidekiq) starts the job;
+	* One when its job runner starts the job;
-	* The other when Sidekiq reports it finished the job.
+	* The other when its job runner reports it finished.

 We don't get these with HardWorker because there's no additional layer between us and Sidekiq.

-#### Performance tuning
+### Tune performance

-After we get our performance lift with Sidekiq, we may still want to tune performance with these steps:
+After we get a performance lift with Sidekiq, we may still want to tune performance with these steps:

 1. [Tune timeouts for network connections like API calls](https://github.com/mperham/sidekiq/wiki/Using-Redis#life-in-the-cloud).

-	config.redis = { url: 'redis://...', network_timeout: 5 }
+	`config.redis = { url: 'redis://...', network_timeout: 5 }`

 2. [Don't use Redis as a cache; split off a separate instance configured as a persistent store](https://github.com/mperham/sidekiq/wiki/Using-Redis#memory).

 3. [We may want to set up connection pooling using the connection_pool gem](https://github.com/mperham/sidekiq/wiki/Advanced-Options#connection-pooling).

-#### Upgrades and additional features
+### Upgrade to additional features

-These seem likely as the next three upgrades:
+These seem likely as the next few upgrades:

 1. Eliminate data loss with [Sidekiq Pro](https://sidekiq.org/products/pro.html) - $950/yr.